lamby/20230626/Why giving talks at Postgres conferences matters.md

 2001 was this, and then he needed a, a front-end developer, so he contacted me and then we started to work together.
 So that was my first project with the Postgres as well.
 And actually it's, it's, it's good to see, because we were discussing a few weeks ago that one of the founders of that company at the time, there were like four people only.

 He was like celebrating like 22 years in the company.
 So we said, oh, wow.
 It's been a long time since, since that project that we did together at that time.
 Yeah.
 Yeah.
-I wanna continue working with Postgres immediately after that.
+I want to continue working with Postgres immediately after that.
 So I, I decided to go in a different path.
 I went to academia and did some research, but also related to, to databases anyway, so.

 **Claire:** Okay.
 And then eventually you came back to